-CFIUS has indicated that the list of excepted foreign states, which forms the basis for excepted investor status, may be expanded in the future.
+CFIUS could in the future expand the list of excepted foreign states, which forms the basis for excepted investor status, but because the exception is relatively narrow any such expansion is likely to have a limited impact for investors.

 Who prepares the CFIUS filing?